Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 3. And observers are necessary to bring the universe into being.

-Similarly, in the PAP, if the existence of conscious observers (effect) is contingent on a finely-tuned universe (cause), yet the universe’s nature (effect) is posited to depend on these observers (cause), we encounter a circular, cause-and-effect relationship.
+This idea of circular causality is strikingly similar to a problem in the PAP.
+If the existence of conscious observers (effect) is contingent on a finely-tuned universe (cause), yet the universe’s nature (effect) is said to depend on these observers (cause), we encounter a circular, cause-and-effect relationship.
 If conscious observers’ existence is contingent on a finely tuned universe, but the universe’s very nature relies on the existence of these conscious observers, we find ourselves entwined in a causal loop reminiscent of the paradox.
-Even if we accept the possibility of two entities continually causing each other in an eternal cycle, this doesn’t clarify why such a looping system exists in the first place.

 The Multiverse — String Theory and Inflationary Models